 - Free T3/rT3 ratio >2

 These numbers are not set in stone.
 Every thyroid expert is going to recommend somewhat different numbers which speaks to the fact that blood tests are just one possible means of gathering information, and may not even be the best.

 Another option besides blood testing is using ultrasound on the thyroid gland.
 With this, a doctor can look for enlargement or inflammation of the gland itself.

 Still another test that can be done at home is checking your basal body temperature.
 Using a basal thermometer under your armpit after waking up in the morning, and before getting out of bed, you want to look for a temperature of 97.8 to 98.2 degrees.
 Anything lower than this indicates hypothyroidism.
 (This isn’t a sure indicator though.
 You could have a normal temperature, but have autoimmune antibody attacks of the thyroid.)

 The numbers in T4 and T3 specifically have to do with the number of iodine molecules used in the hormones.
 The T has to do with the amino acid tyrosine.

-Thus, for healthy thyroid you need these starting molecules.
+Thus, for a healthy thyroid, you need these starting molecules.
 Tyrosine is a non-essential amino acid, which can be created from its precursor phenylalanine.
-Both tyrosine and phenylalanine are found in most proteins including meats, dairy, eggs, some seeds and beans.
+Both tyrosine and phenylalanine are found in most proteins including meats, dairy, eggs, some seeds, and beans.
 You’re not likely to be deficient unless you’re not getting enough protein.